 How Much Does a Termite Inspection Cost?

 No homeowner wants to find out that their home has termites.
-An inspection will let you know what to do and how to eradicate the problem.
-Termite inspection costs range from $50 to $280, with the national average at $100.
+An inspection will let them know what to do and how to eradicate the problem.
+Termite inspection costs range from $0 to $400, with the national average at $133.

 Termites can be devastating, and their presence can take a homeowner by surprise.
-But homeowners might not know that they should be having regular termite inspections to ensure that their homes are safe and sound.
-Homeowners should schedule termite inspection every year in termite-heavy, high-risk areas (like warm or humid locales) and every other year in low-risk areas.
-According to HomeAdvisor, termite inspection costs can range from $50 to $280, with the national average at $100.
+But homeowners might not know that regular termite inspections are recommended to ensure that their homes are safe and sound.
+Homeowners will want to schedule termite inspection every year in termite-heavy, high-risk areas (like warm or humid locales) and every other year in low-risk areas.
+So how much is a termite inspection?
+According to Angi and HomeAdvisor, costs can range from $0 to $400, with the national average at $133.

-If you need a termite inspection when selling a home, it will add $75 to $125 to the cost of a standard home inspection.
-If you also need an official letter or report from the inspection for insurance purposes or a sale, that may set you back an additional $100 to $200.
+If the homeowner needs a termite inspection when selling a home, it will add around $165 to the cost of a standard home inspection.
+In the case that an official letter or report from the inspection is also needed for insurance purposes or a sale, that may cost an additional $150.
 The value of a home with termite damage can be lowered by 25 percent or up to $50,000 if the termite infestation is not treated.

-Here, we’ll examine what factors go into calculating termite inspection cost, additional considerations, why homeowners should get a termite inspection, and what questions to ask a termite inspector.
+This guide will examine the factors that go into calculating termite inspection cost, additional considerations, reasons homeowners should get a termite inspection, and questions to ask a termite inspector.

 Factors in Calculating Termite Inspection Cost

 Several factors impact termite inspection cost.
-Prices can differ from the national average when it comes to the purpose of the inspection, depending on whether residential or commercial services are needed, and if any reports are required.
+Prices can differ from the national average depending on the purpose of the inspection, the need for residential or commercial services, and any required reports.

 Home Loan Type